-To compensate for my insecurity, I became a masterful liar and among the litany of lies, I told my fellow schoolmates that my father was the owner of many Toys R’ Us stores across Texas …lol!
-Now, he wasn’t anything to be ashamed of, he always held high positions in the government, but even if he would have been a peasant, only being the son of a criminal could be a source of shame.
+To compensate for my insecurity, I became a masterful liar and among the litany of lies: I told my fellow schoolmates that my father was the owner of many Toys R’ Us stores across Texas …lol!
+Now, he wasn’t anything to be ashamed of, he always held high positions in the government and made good money, but even if he would have been a peasant, only being the son of a criminal could be a source of shame.

 I began telling the truth.

 I also began using my middle name Alejandro outside school as my main name (Alejandro is the Spanish version of Alexander and it’s considered a “normal” name in Mexico).

 Many years passed and basically I was now Alejandro until one day somewhere around the year 2000, while living in the US and studying spiritual mysticism, I realized that even after all the training I’ve been doing for the last several years, I still felt ashamed of my first name.
 So I decided to dive into the wound to find out what was still making me feel that way.